Cymbio, which connects brands with markets, raises $7M

 “As retail is in its challenging moments, Cymbio brings a new approach for business partnerships between brands and retailers,” Melissa founder and CEO Michele Levy said.
 “Their platform enables us to strengthen our sales capabilities with each of our partners while generating mutual growth with low risk.”

-Payoneer founder Yuval Tal also participated in Cymbio’s round, along with existing investors Udian Investments and Ron Zuckerman.
-It’s the company’s first public fundraising round to date.
+Payoneer founder Yuval Tal also participated in 38-employee Cymbio’s round, along with existing investors Udian Investments and Ron Zuckerman.
+It’s the company’s first public fundraising round to date and brings Cymbio’s total raised to $10.1 million.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: